fresconews/guides/featuretesting.md

 8. Error Handoff
   - Always, always do your best to determine the reality of a bug someone is facing.
 If you think it's not real, **really **make sure that it's not.
 Always better safe than sorry.

+9. Automated tests
+  - Does this specific feature have aspects that can be automatically tested i.e. data calls, operations on the model?
+If there's a signifcant amount of debt from having to test it manually, write unit tests for the back-end of the feature to make sure all of it's relying functions work perfectly without having to manually interact with the app.
+In certain cases, it will also make sense to write UI tests as well depending on the feature at hand.

 ### Example